w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 support: Developed with support from the <a href="https://www.w3.org/WAI/ACT/">WAI-ACT project</a>, co-funded by the <strong>European Commission <abbr title="Information Society Technologies">IST</abbr> Programme</strong>.
 ---

-Use headings to communicate the organization of the content on the page.
-Web browsers, plug-ins, and assistive technologies use headings to provide page navigation.
+Headings communicate the organization of the content on the page.
+Web browsers, plug-ins, and assistive technologies can use them to provide in-page navigation.

 ## Heading ranks